“Off the Wall” Podcast

 Jessica L. Gibbs, CFP® [00:23:06] Being in our line of work, we see a lot of clients who are aging or people who are helping their aging parents.
 And I think I observed something of someone all of a sudden had an incapacity event and their spouse didn’t know what their wishes were.
 And I kind of use that as a ping to think about, I think I know what my parent’s wishes are.
 I want to double check.
 I called them up.
 I said, If you’re in a coma, what is it that you want again?
 And it was just an opening and it was a very awkward question, but I could kind of explain, Hey, someone in my orbit is dealing with this.
 I just want to make sure that I know what your wishes are.
 And then the door was opened for them to be totally transparent about what they wanted if they were in some sort of similar end of life situation.

 Catherine F. Schott Murray [00:23:47] Not just your parents, it’s your spouse.
 It may be a sibling who doesn’t have a spouse.
 It may be a friend.
 There are a lot of folks who aren’t getting married or couples who don’t have kids, and then they’re looking to see, well, who’s going to stand in place when my spouse isn’t available?
 Or if I’m the terminology that it’s been used to, senior orphans, they’re on their own.
-Who are they turning to while they’re turning to the professional advisors in some respects?
+Who are they turning to?
+Well they’re turning to the professional advisors in some respects.
 There are companies out there that will service health care proxy.
 They will come alongside clients and they will be the care managers while they’re able to make their own decisions and then step in as health care proxy and help advance medical directive and health care power of attorney.
 In the conversations that I have for those clients, I say that’s a relationship you need to be comfortable with these folks you haven’t known you.
 You’re just meeting them making these decisions because the financial side can be fairly straightforward.
 You can get a corporate trustee, you can get a bank who will work with your financial advisors.
 But the health care side is very personal.
 And if you want to stay at home and live at home, what does that look like?
 The cost of care and in-home care is astronomical around here in particular.
 Other places may be a little different, but if you’re living on the side of a mountain and you have home health aides coming in, are the roads being plowed in the wintertime?
 If trees go down because we have a major windstorm, who’s cutting those trees?
 Can people get in and out and first responders come?
 Those are very real conversations that start with the general.
 But you do have to get into the details at time.

-Dean Catino, CFP®, CPWA®, CRPC® [00:25:15] I know that you have to have this initial conversation with your parents.
+Dean J. Catino, CFP®, CPWA® [00:25:15] I know that you have to have this initial conversation with your parents.
 And let’s say they haven’t really done anything at this point.
 This is great.
 We’re going to call up Catherine and we’re going to start this process.
 Give us an idea of how long it takes from start to finish.
 And it’s a tough question because I know sometimes people don’t pick up the ball and run with it.
 But let’s just say people are generally being very proactive and they’re working with you.
 How long does it take for you to take someone through this from A to Z?

-Dean Catino, CFP®, CPWA®, CRPC® [00:27:00] That’s for everything.
+Dean J. Catino, CFP®, CPWA® [00:27:00] That’s for everything.
 That’s for wills, trusts, advanced medical directives.

 Catherine F. Schott Murray [00:27:04] Start to finish from the perspective of the structure of the plan and the signing.
 And if you have a trust, we got to fill the trust.
-So, after that, there are steps to take.
+So after that, there are steps to take.
 Usually I’m turning back to you, Dean, or you Jessica, and saying, All right, trust is in place.
 Can you help clients?
 And you all are great at helping clients make sure they get their trust funded.

 Jessica L. Gibbs, CFP® [00:27:23] So I want to wrap up with one final question.
 We kind of touched on it a little bit before, but I’m hoping you can expand on it.
 So aging people are unfortunately a target of financial exploitation and scams.
 Are there any actions that you can take to protect your parents from being the victims of fraud?

 Catherine F. Schott Murray [00:27:38] Part of it is being involved, knowing what’s happening with mom and dad so that you know when they’re starting to decline.
 Beyond that, there are a number of apps and services that one could get to say, for example, certain generation only has a landline.
 They don’t use cell phones.
-And so there are applications where you can whitelist numbers and block everything else because if folks are aging, they get lonely, they pick up the phone, they’re used to picking up the phone and having a conversation, and they’re not understanding.
-They’re talking to an automated computer.
+And so there are applications where you can white list numbers and block everything else.
+Because if folks are aging, they get lonely, they pick up the phone, they’re used to picking up the phone and having a conversation, and they’re not understanding and they’re talking to an automated computer.
 A.I. has created an issue here where even on your cell phones, people still pick up the phone.
 They say it’s a spam risk, but they’ll still pick up the phone and they’re saying hello.
-And then people are asking questions, and their voices are being recorded.
+And then people are asking questions and their voices are being recorded.
 And I will have the conversation.
 It’s just within our family of don’t say yes, don’t give information, ask them questions.
 And then if you have capacity, you’re able to discern that this person is not real and they’re just trying to scam you, but somebody who is diminished and this person’s very friendly, that’s where you do have to sort of monitor what’s going on.
 It’s hard.
 It really is.
 Everything is digital.
 Setting up two factor authentication, requiring two factor authentication on all your digital accounts and digital assets.
 Recent circumstance where not only is it a two factor authentication, but it was very clear that somehow the phone had been effectively hijacked.
 And so even with resetting everything, it was all being filtered off to the scammers.
 And so now I need to have a password and I need to have a physical key.
 There are these keys that you can use or it’s a thumbprint or it’s something else that’s physical that the scammer can’t have.
 It’s hard though.
 It really is, because they’re moving at the speed of light and we’re trying to come up behind them because they keep shifting.
 But the more that someone is involved and understands what’s going on, I know from your perspective you’ve created the trusted contact type concept where if you get a phone call from one of your clients and it’s a strange request or it’s not usual.

 Jessica L. Gibbs, CFP® [00:29:43] If someone called up and said, I need to make an unusually large distribution or I need to add this person as someone related to my accounts, it gives us the ability to say, That’s a little suspicious.
 Why don’t I reach out to this person that the client has designated as someone I can talk to and ask them, Hey, we got kind of a suspicious call from your mom or dad.
-Is everything okay with is this normal?
+Is everything okay with them?

 Catherine F. Schott Murray [00:30:20] That’s wonderful because it’s just another check and balance.
 And I know some might consider it a bit Big Brother, but I look at it from the perspective of you may not know that you’re diminishing, that you’re declining, and so you think it’s a reasonable request because that’s what your mind is telling you.
 But it’s not it’s not in keeping.
 And you’ve been hoodwinked.
 Going back to the senior orphans, they’re lonely and they connect with somebody online and then they want to send money to this person.
 These stories happen.
 I hear this all the time with the Virginia Academy of Elder Law Attorneys.
-The attorneys are swapping stories about what’s.
-Happening with their clients and trying to protect their clients and trying to get them out of hot water with their finances.
-So, the more that we can partner and team both as advisors and with the family, I think it’s also protective of our clients.
+The attorneys are swapping stories about what’s happening with their clients and trying to protect their clients and trying to get them out of hot water with their finances.
+So the more that we can partner and team both as advisors and with the family, I think it’s also protective of our clients.

 Catherine F. Schott Murray [00:31:09] Exactly.

-Dean J. Catino, CFP®, CPWA® [00:31:10] See it so often too, that when we meet with clients, and we start understanding their financial assets and there are so many different pots of assets.
+Dean J. Catino, CFP®, CPWA® [00:31:10] We see it so often too, that when we meet with clients and we start understanding their financial assets and there are so many different pots of assets.
 Various banks.
 Various financial institutions.
 After a while, people start to realize that I could manage this easily when I was 45, 50.
-The sudden you’re getting on in years and now it becomes much more difficult.
+All of a sudden you’re getting on in years and now it becomes much more difficult.
 So consolidation to make life a little bit easier and you don’t give up anything, by the way, when you do that.
 That’s one of our goals, too.
 We never act on voicemails.
 We don’t act on emails.
 We actually have to speak to people, which scares me.
 And this has been reported a few times with artificial intelligence.
 You can really scam people that are really sophisticated.
 So we’re on guard about this as well.
 It’s a big issue.

 Jessica L. Gibbs, CFP® [00:32:19] Well, this has been great.
 Thank you so much, Catherine, for sharing your expertise.
 We look forward to having you back.
 For those who don’t know, Catherine was on our podcast a few years ago, so we look forward to having you back again, hopefully soon.